Should You Break the Piggybank?

 Now it is true that there are some exceptions for taking distributions without a penalty, such as being a first-time home buyer.
 With the advent of Covid-19, there is a new waiver of the penalty for those affected.

 Before you take money out of your retirement account, understand the reason you are saving for retirement.
 It is so funds will be there when you need them when you are retired or are unable to earn active income from a job.
-If you withdraw retirement funds now, what will be left for your future financial security?
+If you withdraw retirement funds now or remove money from your IRA, what will be left for your future financial security?

 Say you need $20,000 and decide to take an early Traditional IRA withdrawal.
 If your personal income tax rate is 24%, you will lose $4,800 to tax.
 (If your withdrawal does not qualify for an exemption will you lose $2,000 of it off the top in the form of penalty).